-State Colorado Is the full lifetime TANF benefit limit of 60 months provided without restrictions?
+State Is the full lifetime TANF benefit limit of 60 months provided without restrictions?
 Does the state avoid withdrawing full benefits in response to noncompliance with work requirements?
-No, the state will Are parents of children under 12 months exempt from work requirements?
+Are parents of children under 12 months exempt from work requirements?
 Have earnings disregards for income eligibility increased since 2004?
 Is the ineligibility period after any diversion payments less than six months?
-No. The state Does the state refrain from drug testing for TANF applicants or recipients?
+Does the state refrain from drug testing for TANF applicants or recipients?
 Does the state provide state-funded cash assistance to some federally-ineligible families?
-Count of TANF Policies Enacted (0-7) enact full-family sanctions although not immediately. apply for parents of children of any age. disregard has remained consistent at \$90. imposes a period of ineligibility with no explicit limit, at least in some counties. possible exception in one county. federally ineligible two-parent households.
-3 Connecticut No, the state limits assistance to 36 months, with possible extensions of 6 months (no more than two).
+Count of TANF Policies Enacted (0-7) Colorado Yes.
+No, the state will enact full-family sanctions although not immediately.
+Yes, exemptions apply for single parents of children under twelve months.
+No, the earnings disregard has remained consistent at \$90.
+No. The state imposes a period of ineligibility with no explicit limit, at least in some counties.
+Yes.
+Yes, to some federally ineligible two-parent households.
+4 Connecticut No, the state limits assistance to 36 months, with possible extensions of 6 months (no more than two).
 Yes, the state enacts reductions in benefit amount only, and reductions cannot exceed 25% of the total benefit.
 Yes, exemptions apply for parents of children under twelve months.
 No, the earnings disregard has remained consistent at \$90.
 Yes.
 The state prevents assistance for no more than three months.
 Yes.
 Yes, to some LPRs and to noncitizens participating in legal proceedings.
 5 Delaware No, the state limits assistance to 36 months; some extensions granted.
 No, the state withdraws the benefit for the entire household.
 Yes, exemptions apply for parents of children under twelve months.
 No, the earnings disregard has remained consistent at \$90.
 Yes.
 The state prevents assistance for no more than three months.
 Yes.
 Yes, to some federally-ineligible two-parent households.
 4 District of Columbia Yes, DC provides TANF cash assistance with no time limit.
 Yes, D.C. protects almost all of the benefit amount from sanctions.
 Yes, exemptions apply for single parents of children under twelve months.
 No, the earnings disregard has remained consistent at \$160.
 Yes.
 The state prevents assistance for no more than three months.
 Yes.
 Yes, to some families that exceed the federal time limit for cash assistance.
 6 Florida No, the state limits assistance to 48 months.
 No, the state withdraws the benefit for the entire household.
 No. Exemptions apply for single parents of children under three months.
 No, the earnings disregard has remained consistent at \$90.
 Yes.
 The state imposes a three-month period of ineligibility.
 Yes.
 No. 2